Ikwilker/HabitRabbit/README.md

 Development Overview

-• Will be developed in Ionic
+• Will be developed in Ionic as a hybrid style project
 • Features will be broken down into parts and worked on 1 or 2 at a time starting with the shopping and habits tabs
+• PLEASE make sure to add notes to you pushes to keep track of what changes are made by who and where

 Future planned and possible features/tabs